Every urban community requires green spaces for recreation and municipal facilities for public use.

 Landscaping for municipal grounds farms involves numerous key details.

 It starts with planning and design objectives.
-This is when you assess park goals, such as nature conservation or recreation, and then identify user needs, including picnic areas, trails, water features, and playgrounds.
+This is when you assess park goals —such as nature conservation or recreation —and identify user needs, including picnic areas, trails, water features, and playgrounds.

-This process includes ensuring compliance with zoning, safety, and environmental regulations, gathering feedback from residents and stakeholders to guide landscape design decisions for parks and creating a master plan.
+This process includes ensuring compliance with zoning, safety, and environmental regulations; gathering feedback from residents and stakeholders to inform landscape design decisions for parks; and creating a master plan.

 Finally, you must create a maintenance plan to keep the landscape healthy, inspect playground equipment to make any necessary repairs or address safety hazards, and monitor the irrigation depending on the season.